andrescol24/tutorial-nestjs/README.md

 To run this proyect you can execute the commands:
 - ```npm start```
 - ```npm run start:dev``` with this command you will be able to run the project and make changes over the code and those change automatically will be applied

+## Generation
+You can generate new components such as services, controllers and more, for example:
+- ```nest generate controller tasks``` this command will generate a controller named tasks